matthijskooijman/arduino-lmic/README.md

 #### Special purpose

-`#define DISABLE_INVERT_IQ_ON_RX` disables the inverted Q-I polarity on RX.
-If this is defined, end-devices will be able to receive messages from each other, but will not be able to hear the gateway.
+`#define DISABLE_INVERT_IQ_ON_RX` disables the inverted Q-I polarity on RX. **Use of this variable is deprecated, see issue [#250](https://github.com/mcci-catena/arduino-lmic/issues/250).** Rather than defining this, set the value of `LMIC.noRXIQinversion`.
+If set non-zero, receive will be non-inverted.
+End-devices will be able to receive messages from each other, but will not be able to hear the gateway (other than Class B beacons)aa.
+If set zero, (the default), end devices will only be able to hear gateways, not each other.

 ## Supported hardware